alterway/formations/cours/cloud/cloud.en.md

 ### Sharing ressources

 - A cloud provided services to multiple users/organizations → *Multi-tenant*
+- *Tenant* or *project*: logical isolation of resources
-- Resources are available in large quantities
+- Resources are available in large quantities (considered unlimited) but resources usage is not visible
-- Accurate location and resources usage rate are not visible
+- Accurate location of resources is not visible

 ### Fast elasticity